How is a VAT Return Different from a Tax Return? Tips to Manage your VAT

 VAT Return, Tax Return – What is the Difference and Some Pointers from the Experts

-Starting a business is not an easy task as apart from learning the business ropes and keeping up the optimism, there are ‘n’ numbers of things to consider and record on the accounting side.
-For a business owner, it naturally is hard to keep up with the business end of things and juggle the books and take out time to update them.
+Starting a business is not an easy task as apart from learning ropes of the business and keeping up the optimism, there are ‘n’ numbers of things to consider and record on the accounting side.
+For a business owner, it is naturally difficult to keep up with the business end of things and juggle the books and take out time to update them.
 Apart from bookkeeping and payroll, VAT is another recurring element.
 VAT (Value Added Tax Returns) are used to indicate how much VAT a company owes or expect to make a recovery from the HMRC.
 Generally, the VAT return and the payments related to the same need to be submitted quarterly to the HMRC.

 The significance of a VAT Return